 The academy offers teens the opportunity to develop leadership skills, while meeting and having fun with other local like-minded peers.

-This is the tenth year of the YLA.
-It will run from Monday, June 20 through Saturday, June 25.
+This is the eleventh year of the YLA.
+It will run from Monday, June 26 through Saturday, July 1.
 Students will spend from 8 a.m. to 3 p.m. each day learning various aspects of the Police Department.
 Each day, teens will visit various venues to accommodate the training for the day.

 Students will visit the:

-- Park School (Falls and Old Court Roads), and
+- Park School (Falls and Old Court Roads)

 At the end of the program, teens will participate in a graduation ceremony at the Baltimore County Police Academy.